US stocks turn higher; Netflix slumps on slower growth - WTMJ

 Stocks were mostly higher in afternoon trading Wednesday as investors continued to work through company earnings reports and closely watch the bond market.

-Small-company stocks far outpaced the broader market after slumping a day earlier.
-The Russell 2000 was up 2.1%.
-The yield on the 10-year Treasury held steady at 1.56%.
+Small-company stocks far outpaced the broader market after slumping a day prior.
+The Russell 2000 rose 1.7%.

-Netflix slumped 7% for the biggest decline in the S&P 500.
+Bond yields rose.
+The yield on the 10-year Treasury climbed to 1.57% from 1.56% late Tuesday.
+Both the gains for small stocks and bond yields are signs that investors are feeling more confident about economic growth.

+Netflix led a decline in communications sector stocks with a drop of 7.3%.
 The video streaming pioneer disappointed investors with its latest report on subscriber additions, which came in below its own forecasts.
 The gangbuster growth Netflix had seen during the pandemic appeared to be slowing as people start leaving their homes more and as competition from rival services picks up.

 Much of the market’s focus over the next two weeks will be on individual companies and how well their quarterly results turn out.
 This week roughly 80 members of the S&P 500 are due to report results, as well as one out of every three members of the Dow.
 On average, analysts expect quarterly profits across the S&P 500 to climb 24% from a year earlier, according to FactSet.